AdityaAx721/Intent-x/README.md

-This is an Email Intent Classifier + Auto-Reply project
+Intent-X is an NLP-based machine learning project that classifies user intent from raw text input.